itstommymorgan/vim_config/README.markdown

 needs to be removed.

 * bundle - this is the special folder pathogen uses to store plugins.
-* external - any submodules that aren't kept in bundle will go here.
-As of right now, pathogen is the only thing here.
 * config - this is where all the custom config files are kept.
 If you look in the vimrc file, you'll see where everything in this folder is loaded recursively (even subfolders, if you're obsessive about organizing your config